PopovEvgeniy/mugenfontfactory/readme.txt

                                 MUGEN FONT FACTORY

-                                  Version 2.2.4
+                                  Version 2.2.4.1

                          This software was made by Popov Evgeniy Alekseyevich

-System requirements
+System requirements.

 Windows 2000 or higher for 32-bit systems
 Windows Vista or higher for 64-bit systems

-Program description
+The program description.

 This program is a graphic shell for FNT RECONSTRUCTOR.

-License
+Put the executable file of FNT RECONSTRUCTOR in the MUGEN FONT FACTORY directory before the first start.

+License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-Prepare

-Put the executable file of FNT RECONSTRUCTOR in the MUGEN FONT FACTORY directory before the first start.

-About program modification
+The source code.

 The code is included in the source.zip archive.
 It can be compiled under Lazarus 4.2 or higher.

-Change log
+Version history.

 1.0-2.0.4: The old builds.
 2.0.5: The program was totally rewritten.
 2.0.6: The small changes.
 Windows 9x support has been dropped.
-2.0.7: A 64-bit system support has been added.
+2.0.7: A 64-bit support has been added.
 2.0.8: The small changes.
 2.0.9: The source code has been adapted to the new version of Lazarus.
 2.1: The program has been adapted to the new version of FNT RECONSTRUCTOR.